upiter20/Install-QB64PE-onTermux-for-Android-Compile-and-Run-Program-with-GUI-inTermux-X11/README.md

 Run setup_lnx.sh.

-The new executable file "qb64pe" wil be created as it shown on screenshot.
+The new executable file "qb64pe" wil be created as it is shown on screenshot.
 <img width="1080" height="2340" alt="compile done" src="https://github.com/user-attachments/assets/c5be9196-4572-4840-937d-7cef6c2bc745" />